runtimeverification/k/tutorial/1_k/1_lambda/lesson_9/README.md

 Header annotations
 ------------------

-Use the "!" symbol right after // or /* if you want the comment to be considered a header annotation, that is, one which goes before "\begin{document}" in the generated Latex.
+Use the `!` symbol right after // or /* if you want the comment to be considered a header annotation, that is, one which goes before `\begin{document}` in the generated Latex.
 You typically need header annotations to include macros, or to define a title, etc.

 As an example, let us set a Latex length and then add a title and an